kovasap/shifting-world/README.md

 Set up port forwarding on router to forward ports 3000, 5000, 9630 to the raspberry pi's IP address.

+Set up duckdns to point to the IP at https://www.whatismyip.com/.

+Now anyone can access the game at kovas.duckdns.org:3000!

 See info about setting up a static domain name at https://gist.github.com/taichikuji/6f4183c0af1f4a29e345b60910666468.